 In the literature on evaluation use, use is characterized as something that can take place in many different forms before and during the implementation of an evaluation, or long after, and not necessarily only directly after the findings are presented and lessons are communicated.
 In some cases decision makers use the findings to change or modify the programme.
 This is called instrumental use.
-But in many cases use is less easy to capture or to document, such as when it occurs as cognitive, behavioral, programme, or organizational changes resulting not from the evaluation findings but from engaging in the evaluation activities or -process, and learning to think evaluatively.
+49 But in many cases use is less easy to capture or to document, such as when it occurs as cognitive, behavioral, programme, or organizational changes resulting not from the evaluation findings but from engaging in the evaluation activities or -process, and learning to think evaluatively.
 This is often referred to as process use.
-Another type of use that is not easily traced occurs when evaluation findings help the program staff or key stakeholders to understand the program in a new way, or just acquire broader learning.
+50 51 Another type of use that is not easily traced occurs when evaluation findings help the program staff or key stakeholders to understand the program in a new way, or just acquire broader learning.
 This is referred to as conceptual use.
-Sometimes, knowledge about a planned evaluation is sufficient to start thinking differently about a programme, and new perspectives are gained.
+52 Sometimes, knowledge about a planned evaluation is sufficient to start thinking differently about a programme, and new perspectives are gained.
 These types of use (conceptual and process use) are not always easily captured in formalized management response systems; There are rarely boxes to tick off regarding this type of use; there might be little awareness about this in the organisation, and/or there are attribution time lags and use does not occur until a while after the evaluation has been completed and feedback

-Forss, Rebien and Carlsson (2002), also refer to five different types of process use: learning to learn; developing networks; creating shared understanding; strengthening the project; and boosting morale in "Process Use of Evaluations - Types of Use that Precede Lessons Learned and Feedback", in Evaluation: 8: 1: 29-45.
+49 Forss, Rebien and Carlsson (2002), also refer to five different types of process use: learning to learn; developing networks; creating shared understanding; strengthening the project; and boosting morale in "Process Use of Evaluations - Types of Use that Precede Lessons Learned and Feedback", in Evaluation: 8: 1: 20.45 provided.
+Conceptual and process use might also to a larger extent follow individuals rather than systems.

 51 Patton, 2008, p.
-109
+109.

-Fleisher & Christie, 2009.
+52 Fleisher & Christie, 2009.